cdasilvasantos/is218-group-project/customerjourney.md

 ## Action

-- **Online Ordering:**
-  - Seamless online ordering system for takeout or delivery, extending the upscale dining experience to the customer's home.
-  - Promotions for online orders to encourage repeat business.

 - **Promotions:**
   - Continuous engagement through personalized promotions for loyal customers.
   - Encourage patrons to share their experiences on social media, creating a cycle of awareness for new potential customers.